pcalcado/java-api-wrapper/README.md

   * [UploadFile][] uploads a file to SoundCloud.

 You can use gradle tasks to compile and run these examples with one command.

-First create a wrapper, remember to replace all credentials with real ones.
+First create a wrapper, remember to replace all credentials with real ones:

     $ gradle createWrapper -Pclient_id=my_client_id \
         -Pclient_secret=mys3cr3t \